Impact of the COVID-19 pandemic on sports: Long-term effects

 Additionally, the New York Institute of Technology suspended its entire athletic program for two seasons, after which it will reconsider the decision.
 Similarly, the University of Arkansas at Pine Bluff announced that it was "suspending" its men's and women's tennis teams for the 2020–21 school year, citing the pandemic, but did not officially eliminate the tennis program.

 UAH initially dropped men's ice hockey alongside both of its tennis teams, but a successful fundraising drive by alumni and team supporters led the school to reinstate hockey a week later.
-Similarly, Bowling Green State University announced that it would drop its baseball team, but also had a successful fundraising effort that led to the team being reinstated.
-The University of Minnesota, which had announced plans to drop four men's sports effective in 2021–22, announced that one of these sports, namely outdoor track & field, would be spared discontinuation, pending a further review of the school's sports offerings in spring 2021.
+Similarly, Bowling Green State University announced that it would drop its baseball team, but a successful fundraising effort led to the team being reinstated.
+The University of Minnesota, which had announced plans to drop four men's sports effective in 2021–22, announced that one of these sports—namely outdoor track & field—would be spared discontinuation, pending a further review of the school's sports offerings in spring 2021.
 The most extensive rollback of plans to drop sports came at the College of William & Mary.
 In early September 2020, W&M announced it would drop seven sports effective in 2021–22—men's and women's gymnastics, men's and women's swimming & diving, men's indoor and outdoor track & field, and women's volleyball.
-The fallout from this move led the school's athletic director to resign a month after this announcement.
-W&M eventually reversed course completely, restoring the three women's sports on 19 October and announcing on 5 November that the four men's sports would continue to be sponsored through at least 2021–22.
+The fallout from this move led the school's athletic director to resign a month after the announcement.
+W&M eventually reversed their decision completely, restoring the three women's sports on 19 October and announcing on 5 November that the four men's sports would continue to be sponsored through at least 2021–22.

-MacMurray College, Notre Dame de Namur University, and Urbana University announced that they would wind down operations and close due to economic issues brought upon or exacerbated by the pandemic—effectively ending the entirety of their athletics programs.
+MacMurray College, Notre Dame de Namur University, and Urbana University announced that they would wind down operations and close due to economic issues caused or exacerbated by the pandemic—effectively ending the entirety of their athletics programs.

 In August 2020, officials at the University of California, Riverside, a Division I member, publicly announced that shutting down the school's entire athletic program was one possible option to address pandemic-related financial challenges.
 As of mid-October, no decision on the program's future had yet been reached.